ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 - 🚀 Extended Chinese vocabulary on top of original LLaMA with significant encode/decode efficiency
 - 🚀 Open-sourced the Chinese LLaMA large model pre-trained on Chinese text data  (7B, 13B)
 - 🚀 Open-sourced the Chinese Alpaca large model with further instruction fine-tuning (7B, 13B)
-- 🚀 Quickly deploy and experience the quantized version of the large model on CPU of your laptop (personal PC)
+- 🚀 Quickly deploy and experience the quantized version of the large model on CPU/GPU of your laptop (personal PC)

 💡 The following image shows the actual experience effect of the 7B version model after local deployment (animation unaccelerated, tested on Apple M1 Max).